dgraph-io/dgraph/wiki/content/deploy/data-compression.md

 ```

 Using this compression setting (Snappy) provides a good compromise between the
-need for a high compression ratio and efficient use of CPU resources.
+need for a high compression ratio and efficient CPU usage.